Signs You May Benefit From a Dental Hygienist Appointment

 If you can see yellowish or brownish deposits along your gum line or between your teeth, this is likely calculus — hardened plaque that has mineralised over time.
 Tartar build-up is one of the clearest visual signs that a dental hygienist appointment is overdue.

 Tartar creates a rough surface that makes it easier for further plaque to accumulate, creating a cycle that increases the risk of gum inflammation and tooth decay.
-Professional scaling is widely regarded as an effective method for safely removing tartar deposits.
+It also tends to build up in areas that are harder to reach during daily cleaning, such as behind the lower front teeth and around the back molars.

 In gingivitis, the inflammation is confined to the gum tissue.
 The gums may appear red, swollen, and may bleed easily, but the underlying bone and ligament structures remain unaffected.
-At this stage, the condition is generally reversible.
+At this stage, the condition is generally reversible with professional cleaning and improved oral hygiene.

 Tooth Sensitivity and Gum Recession

-Increased tooth sensitivity, particularly to hot, cold, or sweet foods and drinks, can sometimes be linked to gum recession — a condition where the gum tissue gradually pulls away from the tooth, exposing the root surface.
+Increased tooth sensitivity, particularly to hot, cold, or sweet foods and drinks, can sometimes be linked to gum recession — a condition where the gum tissue gradually pulls away from the tooth, exposing the root surface beneath.

 Stained Teeth and Surface Discolouration

-Surface staining on the teeth is a cosmetic concern that many patients experience.
-Common causes include tea, coffee, red wine, tobacco use, and certain foods with strong pigments.
+Surface staining on the teeth is a cosmetic concern that many patients experience, and it is another reason to consider a dental hygienist appointment.
+Common causes of extrinsic tooth staining include tea, coffee, red wine, tobacco use, and certain foods with strong pigments.

 When Professional Dental Assessment May Be Needed